The Best Time of Year to Visit San Francisco, CA

 In September, the crowds begin to disperse after Labor Day Weekend.
 But there are still plenty of fun things to add to your San Francisco itinerary

-The Folsom Street Fair is a celebration of all things kink, leather, and sexual liberation.
-If you’re in the city this weekend, you might see some interesting things or you may want to join in on the fun.
+The Folsom Street Fair celebrates all things kink, leather, and sexual liberation.
+If you’re in the city this weekend, you might see some interesting things or want to join in on the fun.

 Things to Do in October in San Francisco

-October is the bet month to visit San Francisco.
+October is the best month to visit San Francisco.
 And don’t worry, just because it’s fall doesn’t mean that there aren’t things to fill out your itinerary!

-First up is the completely FREE three days music festival in Golden Gate Park: Hardly Strictly Bluegrass.
+First up is the completely FREE three-day music festival in Golden Gate Park: Hardly Strictly Bluegrass.
 I attended for the first time this year and had a blast checking out new, to me, music.
-It’s a chill vibe and since it’s free, you can pop in and out when you want without feeling like you need to commit to an entire weekend because you bought expensive tickets!
+It’s a chill vibe and since it’s free, you can pop in and out without feeling like you need to commit to an entire weekend because you bought expensive tickets!

-Fleet Week also takes place in October culminating with a weekend of the Blue Angels performing over the Bay and Golden Gate Bridge.
+Fleet Week also takes place in October, culminating with a weekend of the Blue Angels performing over the Bay and the Golden Gate Bridge.
 You’ll hear them practicing all week long!
-This past year, unfortunately, the fog rolled in unusually thick and the show was canceled.
-However, it’s quite the sight to see!
+Unfortunately, the fog rolled in unusually thick this past year and the show was canceled.
+However, it’s quite the sight to see when the weather is cooperating!

-A unique event out at Ocean Beach is the Sand Castle Classic where teams of people head to Ocean Beach to create huge sand castles.
+A unique event at Ocean Beach is the Sand Castle Classic where teams head to Ocean Beach to create huge sand castles.
 There are also food trucks and live music throughout the day to keep you entertained at one of San Francisco’s beautiful beaches

 Things to Do in November in San Francisco